-- 18.1 Commissioned officers shall receive one-hundred-ten (110) hours of leave time annually.
-All hours not used shall be paid at their regular straight time hourly rate of pay in a separate check during the month of December of each calendar year.
-The check shall be issued no later than December 15th.
-In the event an Officer does not complete a full year of service, holiday compensation paid under this provision shall be paid to the Officer on a pro rata basis. - 18.2 Officers who work on a holiday shall be compensated for that day at the rate of one-and one half the hourly rate of pay.
-The Officer may elect to take compensation for the holiday worked in the form of compensatory time. - 18.3 The City recognizes eleven (11) paid holidays per year.
+- 18.1 Commissioned officers shall receive Holiday Hours in accordance to Article 18.2 annually.
+All hours already incurred, but not used, shall be paid at their regular straight time hourly rate of pay in a separate check during the month of December of each calendar year.
+The check shall be issued no later than December 5th.
+In the event an Officer does not complete a full year of service, holiday compensation paid under this provision shall be paid to the Officer on a pro rata basis. - 18.2 Employees shall accumulate Holiday hours to include the Floating Holiday, relevant to their shift and hours worked per day.
+For example, an eight (8) hour workday accrues eight (8) hours per holiday, a ten (10) hour workday accrues ten (10) hours per holiday and a twelve (12) hour workday accrues 12 hours per holiday. - 18.3 Officers who work on a holiday shall be compensated for that day at the rate of one-and one half the hourly rate of pay.
+The Officer may elect to take compensation for the holiday worked in the form of compensatory time.

+18.4 The City recognizes twelve (12) paid holidays per year.
 The holidays are as follows:

+New Year's Day January 1 Juneteenth June 19 Thanksgiving Day Fourth

+Thursday of November

+Martin Luther King, Jr. Independence Day July 4 Christmas Day December

+Birthday Third Monday of 25

+January na na hai

-New Year's Day January 1 Independence Day July 4 Christmas Day December 25 Martin Luther King, Jr. Birthday Third Monday of January Labor Day First Monday of September The Day after Christmas December 26 Presidents Day Third Monday of February Veteran's Day November 11 Floating Holiday Memorial Day Last Monday of May Thanksgiving Day Fourth Thursday of November
+Presidents Day Third Labor Day First Monday of The Day after Christmas

+Monday of February September December 26

+Memorial Day Last Monday Veteran's Day November 11 Floating Holiday

+of May